-MSCI will lift the special treatment applied on the MSCI China Indexes upon the inclusion of China A Mid Cap shares in the MSCI China and MSCI EM Indexes at the November 2019 SAIR.
+MSCI will lift the special treatment applied on the MSCI China Indexes together with the inclusion of China A Mid Cap shares in the MSCI China and MSCI EM Indexes as part of the November 2019 SAIR.

 In order to maintain consistency this treatment is applicable to all share classes across all MSCI China Indexes with the exception of the MSCI China A Onshore Indexes.